kaushalkrsna1602/Samay-Sahayak/DEPLOYMENT.md

-# Time AI Deployment Guide
+# TSamay Sahayak Deployment Guide

-This guide provides step-by-step instructions for deploying the Time AI application to various platforms.
+This guide provides step-by-step instructions for deploying the Samay Sahayak application to various platforms.

 ## 🚀 Quick Start